NervanaSystems/aeon/doc/source/service_api.rst

    Provides next serialized batch data for session ``session_id``.
    This is the only request which does not return service_response_ json for successful response (status code 200).
 This is performance optimization.
 Returning service_response_ would require conversion to BASE64 format, which is quite costly when a lot of data is being transferred.
 All requests with status code different than 200 return service_response_ json.
+   If RDMA is being used, then for successful response service_response_ is returned and data transfer happens via RDMA.

    **Example request**: